craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 * Calculates the SHA-256 encrypted hash of the submitted email.
 * Checks to see if a record with that hashed value already exists in my contacts table.
-* Sets opt in status to “true” for existing records.
+* Sets opt in status to “true” if it's already there.
 * Creates a new record if it can’t find one and stores the email and encrypted hash.
-* If it’s a new record, it triggers a welcome email via my craigsturgis.com G Suite account.
+* If it’s a new email, it triggers a welcome message via my craigsturgis.com G Suite account.